Effective One To One Math Teaching: What We’ve Learned From Delivering One Million Online Lessons

 As well as these unique gaps, every student will also have a different attitude towards math and, over the past 9 years, we’ve seen first-hand just how much these attitudes impact each student’s experience.

-As part of our Global Tutoring Program, we train our tutors to reward students who demonstrate effort and a willingness to give-it-a-go, not just those who reach the right answer.
-We do this through ‘effort points’ and effort-based stamps.
+As part of our Global Tutoring Program, we trained our tutors to reward students who demonstrate effort and a willingness to give-it-a-go, not just those who reach the right answer.
+We do this through ‘effort points’ and effort-based stamps, which Skye also now utilizes to motivate learners.

 Third Space Learning effort stamp